-- 26. The survey was carried out in March 2013 by an experienced field ecologist who is a member of the Institute of Ecology and Environmental Management (IEEM). - 27.
+- 25. An initial site walkover was carried out in March 2013 by an experienced field ecologist who is a member of the Institute of Ecology and Environmental Management (IEEM); however at this point access constraints meant that the survey was restricted to areas accessible to the public only.
+As such the boundary habitats could not be fully surveyed. - 26.
+Full site access was granted in September 2013 allowing the boundary habitats to be surveyed. - 27.
 The survey followed a Phase 1 habitat survey methodology (JNCC, 1993) and was extended to assess faunal potential.
 This involves walking the site, mapping and describing different habitats (for example: woodland, grassland, scrub).
 Evidence of fauna and faunal habitat is also recorded (for example droppings, tracks or specialist habitat such as ponds for breeding amphibians).
 This modified approach to the Phase 1 survey is in accordance with the approach recommended by the Guidelines for Baseline Ecological Assessment (IEA, 1995).